An Information-Theoretic Perspective on Successive Cancellation List Decoding and Polar Code Design: Simulation Results

 \subsection{The Binary-Input Additive White Gaussian Channel}

-Fig.~\ref{fig:list_evo0} shows simulation results for a random instance from $\ensemble(3,7)$ and a novel design (based on suggestions in Remark \ref{remark:design}) under SCL decoding with $L=2^{14}$ and $E_b/N_0=0.5$ together with the upper and lower bounds \eqref{eq:bounds_UB} and \eqref{eq:bounds_LB} on $d_m$.
-The proposed code takes the set $\mathcal{A}_{\mathrm{RM}}$ of the $(128,64)$ RM code and obtains a new set as $\mathcal{A} = (\mathcal{A}_{\mathrm{RM}}\setminus\{30,40\})\cup\{1,57\}$, i.e., $u_{\{30,40\}}$ are frozen and $u_{\{1,57\}}$ are unfrozen, where each frozen bit is still set to a random linear combination of preceding information bit(s).
-This helps especially for the considered list size $L=32$.
-The reason is illustrated by the lower bounds on $d_m$ in Fig.~\ref{fig:list_evo0}.
-In addition to having a smaller peak value, this peak occurs for the proposed design later than for the d-RM code.
-This helps for the proposed code to keep the correct path in the list towards the end for small list sizes, e.g., $L=32$.
-If the list size is further decreased, then having $u_1$ as information bit can cause a degradation.
-Notice that there is no visible degradation in the ML performance.
-Fig.~\ref{fig:list_evo0} validates the bounds \eqref{eq:bounds_LB}, \eqref{eq:bounds_UB} and \eqref{eq:bound3}.
-Note that we set the parameter $\alpha=0.94$ in \eqref{eq:bound2} to provide a robust estimate by capturing the near misses.
-Also, \eqref{eq:bound3} is tight for the entire range and \eqref{eq:bounds_LB} closely tracks the simulation for $m\leq 50$.
+Fig.~\ref{fig:list_evo0} shows simulation results for a random instance from $\ensemble(3,7)$ and a novel design (based on suggestions in Remark \ref{remark:design}) under SCL decoding with $L=2^{14}$ and $E_b/N_0=0.5$ together with the upper and lower bounds \eqref{eq:bounds_UB} and \eqref{eq:bounds_LB} on $\ed{\bar{D}_m}$.
+The proposed code takes the set $\mathcal{A}_{\mathrm{RM}}$ of the $(128,64)$ RM code and obtains a new set as $\mathcal{A} = (\mathcal{A}_{\mathrm{RM}}\setminus\{30,40\})\cup\{1,57\}$, i.e., $u_{\{30,40\}}$ are frozen and $u_{\{1,57\}}$ are unfrozen, where each frozen bit is still set to a random linear combination of preceding information bit(s). \ed{Fig.~\ref{fig:list_evo0} validates the bounds \eqref{eq:bounds_LB}, \eqref{eq:bounds_UB}, \eqref{eq:bound2} and \eqref{eq:bound3}.
+Note that we set the parameter $\alpha=0.94$ in \eqref{eq:bound2} to provide a robust estimate by capturing the near misses, which happen if there are decoding paths with probabilities slightly larger than that of the correct path.
+To understand this better, consider the proposed design where $u_1$ is an information bit.
+If one sets $\alpha = 1$, we get

-Fig.~\ref{fig:performance} compares the performance of the d-RM and proposed codes.
-When an SCL decoder with $L=128$ is considered, both codes perform within $0.15$ dB of the random coding union (RCU) bound\cite[Thm.~16]{Polyanskiy10:BOUNDS} at a block error rate of $10^{-5}$ and they almost match the simulation-based ML lower bounds\cite{tal15}, denoted as ML LB in the figure.
-When a smaller list size, e.g., $L=32$, is adopted, the proposed code outperforms the d-RM code especially at higher SNR values.
-This validates the analysis illustrated in Fig.~\ref{fig:list_evo0}.
-The performance for the 5G design under SCL decoding with $L=32$~\cite{pretty_good_codes} is $0.4$ dB worse than the proposed design at a block error rate around $10^{-4}$.
-The metaconverse (MC) bound \cite[Thm.~28]{Polyanskiy10:BOUNDS} is also provided.